turingschool/career-development-curriculum-site/module_one/index.md

 * Self-awareness
 * Self-reflection
 * Identify and build an understanding of one's strengths, values, and social identity
-* Identify helpful and unhelpful habits
+* Identify effective and ineffective habits
 * Creation of a career vision

 ### Module 1 Outcomes